jotorren/microservices-transactions-tcc/README.md

 - **Command**.
 Data describing a persistence operation performed by a domain service: "*an operation on a given entity within certain context*"
 - **Composite transaction**.
 Set of commands that must be grouped and carried out together.
 - **Coordinator**.
 Service to manage composite transactions lifecycle, deciding whether or not their changes (commands) must be applied to the corresponding underlying repositories.
+- **TCC Service**.
+TCC protocol implementation.
+Handles all TCC remote calls verifying no transaction timeout has been exceeded.
 - **Distributed, replicated event log**.
 Distributed store of composite transactions accessible by any service instance (domain, composite or coordinator)

-I would like to point out that Domain, Composite and Coordinator services have no 2PC/XA support and they can be dynamically allocated/destroyed.
+I would like to point out that Domain, Composite, Coordinator and TCC services have no 2PC/XA support and they can be dynamically allocated/destroyed.